-I don’t know if this a complaint or testimony.
+I don’t know if this is a complaint or testimony.
 It’s good to share it with you anyway.

 You can read more complaints against the Barefoot Writer club with the BBB.
-It seems to me anyone requests a refund gets it.
+It seems to me anyone who requests a refund gets it.

 Most complaints against Barefoot Writer seem to come from people who misunderstand the club as a business opportunity.